-Features to look for in a DAB radio
+Here are some of the most useful features to look for in a DAB radio:

 DAB radio lets you listen to regular stations like Radio 2 and Radio 5, but also additional stations like 6 Music and Radio 4 Extra.
 If you want an even greater choice of stations, you should consider getting an internet radio.

 You should also think about whether you will be mainly listening to music or speech programmes.
 If you will be listening to music, you will appreciate a radio with better sound quality, whereas for speech you might not mind if the radio doesn’t have a lot of bass or detail to the sound.

 DAB radios vary greatly in price.
 A budget pocket or portable radio could cost £20 or £30, while a really high-end radio could cost over £400.
 A mid-sized radio for the kitchen or living room will normally cost £50-£100.

 Of course, you get what you pay for, so it’s worth paying more if you want better sound and build quality, and more features.